 This synopsis introduces our concept of a novel “how-to” program for public television . . . and much more than television.
-While the series deals with the design, construction, and extensive field testing of an appealing on- and off-road recreational automobile, its real purpose is to encourage as many young people as possible – particularly young women – to consider careers in automotive technology.
+While the series deals with the design, construction, and extensive field testing of an appealing all-electric zero-emissions on- and off-road recreational automobile, its real purpose is to encourage as many young people as possible – particularly young women – to consider careers in automotive technology.

 Moreover, and more to the point, it will seek to accomplish this by demonstrating the satisfaction that one derives from working constructively in engineering and science.